garboy/garboy.github.io/_posts/2020-01-18-pragmatic-unit-test-suite.md

 - Properties of the algorithm, [Introduction to Property-based Testing](), by Mark Seemann
 - The end result.
 Pre-calculate the results and hard-coded them into tests.

-We modify the tests using seconde way.
+We modify the tests using second way.

 ```c#
 public static CalculatorTests